pachterlab/gget/README.md

 ```python
 gget.ref(species=None, list_species=True, release=103)
 ```
-&rarr; Returns a list with all available genomes (GTF and FASTAs must be available) from Ensembl release 103.
+&rarr; Returns a list with all available genomes (checks if GTF and FASTAs are available) from Ensembl release 103.
-(If no release is specified, `gget ref` will return information from the latest Ensembl release.)
+(If no release is specified, `gget ref` will always return information from the latest Ensembl release.)

 Get the genome reference for a specific species:
 ```bash